-Students will have 55 minutes of social studies every other day.
+Students will have 50 minutes of social studies 2-3 per week.
 We follow the expectations outlined in the Ontario curriculum.
-In grade 5, students will learn about First Nations and European Explorers in half of the year, and the Canadian government in the other half of the year.
-In grade 6 students will split the year between Canadian communities, past and present, and Canada’s interactions with the rest of the world.
+In grade 5, students will learn about First Nations and European Explorers in one half of the year, and the Canadian government in the other half of the year.
+In grade 6, students will split the year between learning about Canadian communities, past and present, and Canada’s interactions with the rest of the world.
 As well, students will be asked to apply their knowledge and understanding of historical events and issues to their knowledge and understanding of contemporary world events and issues.

-As in history, students will have one 55 minute class every other day.
-Geography in grade 7 focuses on physical geography; whereas the grade 8 programme focuses on human geography.
+Grade 7 students will have one 50-minute class every other day.
+Students cover the Ontario curriculum for grade 8 geography, in preparation for completing the grade 9 geography curriculum when students are in grade 8.
+The focus is on a combination of physical geography and human geography topics, with a heavier focus on the human geography components.
 In addition to the text, students will examine current global concerns through newspaper articles, video clips, and other media.

 In Grade 5, the students apply their understanding of forces and structures in an Engineering Design Challenge, while in Grade 6, the students apply the steps of the Scientific Method in Science Demonstrations Presentations.

-As well, students from Mentor College have placed in the top 12 at the PRSF, and therefore have qualified to represent the Region of Peel at the Canada Wide Science Fair in 2015, 2016, 2017, and 2018 - bringing them to places across Canada like Fredericton NB, Montreal QC, and Regina SK.
-As well, Mentor College has participated in the “First Lego League” regional contest since 2007.
+As well, on multiple occasions, students from Mentor College have placed in the top 12 at the PRSF, and therefore have qualified to represent the Region of Peel at the Canada Wide Science Fair- bringing them to places across Canada such as Fredericton NB, Montreal QC, and Regina SK.

 The use of technology is integrated into all classes in the Intermediate Division.
 Using a combination of modern laptops and iPads, homeroom and specialty teachers are able to design lessons and activities that allow their students to learn important digital skills concurrently to meeting curriculum expectations.
 Each teacher is able to customize his or her use of technology to meet the specific needs of the students.